vollmerf/hypercontour/README.md

 # HyperContour
-MATLAB/Octave script for contouring geologic fabric and finite strain data on the unit hyperboloid, including Rf/Phi and Elliott polar plots from Vollmer, 2018.
+MATLAB/Octave script for contouring geologic fabric and finite strain data on the unit hyperboloid, including Rf/Phi and Elliott polar plots from Vollmer (2018).
 Additional files include example data files used in the paper.

 ## Citation